COVID-19 Needs & Mandela Day Requests for Donations:

 The CANSA Olea Katleho Care Home is situated in Brandwag, Bloemfontein, next to the CANSA Bloemfontein Care Centre in a secure environment, near the following treatment centres: Bloemfontein Mediclinic, National District Hospital Bloemfontein (state patients), Universitas Private Hospital, Life Rosepark Hospital, Life Pasteur Hospital, and Pelonomi Private Hospital.
 Patients are dropped at Mimosa Mall or Brandwag Shopping Centre if they need to purchase groceries or personal items (usually on route to or from treatment centres).
 While we are under the threat of the Covid- 19 virus, we do shopping on behalf of patients.

 For bookings or more information, contact the CANSA Olea Care Home on 051 – 444 2580 or 083 350 4659.

 Private Bag X02, Brandhof, 9324

-- Meals: Three meals per day (breakfast, lunch and supper) – meals adapted to the medical needs of the patient
+- Meals: Three meals per day (breakfast, lunch and supper)

 - Rooms: Communal lounge and dining area with TV; additional full bathroom and shower facilities